bsinky/bsinky.github.io/_posts/2017-06-16-Pokemon---Heart-Gold-RANDOM-3.md

 The biggest update this time: **I have made it through Victory Road and into the Indigo Plateau!**

-I will challenging the Elite Four very soon!
+I will be challenging the Elite Four very soon!
 Exciting!

 Navigating through Victory Road, I ran into a surprising number of Ruby/Sapphire generation legendaries.
 Groudon, Latios, *and* Rayquaza, all in the same area.
 That was a neat coincidence.